RishithaGolla/Beyond-the-Smile-Identifying-Stress-Through-Facial-Emotions/README.md

 This project will contribute to stress analysis and emotion recognition by leveraging deep learning models on CK+ and TFEID datasets.
 The findings can be useful in mental health monitoring, AI-powered emotion detection, and human-computer interaction applications.

-Would you like any modifications or additional details in the report? 🚀